AustralianSuper vs Hostplus: Which super fund is right for you?

 How do the additional investment options compare?

-Hostplus offers more investment options to choose between than AustralianSuper.
-Hostplus offers six additional pre-mixed options, while AustralianSuper offers five.
-Hostplus also offers a pre-mixed lifecycle product, Hostplus LIFE, which invests your super in line with your age.
-The idea with this option is that Hostplus will invest less of your super in risky assets (like shares) as you get closer to retirement, to protect your wealth.
+Hostplus offers a lot more superannuation investment options than AustralianSuper.
+It has 15 additional pre-mixed options, while AustralianSuper offers 5.
+It also offers a lifecycle product, Hostplus Life, which invests your super in line with your age.
 AustralianSuper doesn't offer any lifecycle investment options.

 Hostplus is also well-known for its Indexed Balanced investment option, thanks to the Barefoot Investor declaring it's his chosen super fund.
-This is an incredibly low-fee option which charges around $103 p.a. on a $50,000 balance.
-It's so cheap because it invests your super in a mix of index funds (also known as exchange-traded funds) which simply track an index or market.
-So if low fees are your top priority, the Indexed Balanced fund offered by HostPlus is one of the lowest-fee options available for your super.
+This is an incredibly low-fee option which charges around $103 p.a. on a $50,000 balance and invests your super in a mix of index funds.

 AustralianSuper's Indexed Diversified option also charges low fees at around $230 p.a. on a $50,000 balance, however it's not as low as Hostplus.